docsforadobe/illustrator-scripting-guide/docs/jsobjref/PathItem.md

 **Description**

-If `true`, the even-odd rule should be used to determine “insideness.”
+If `true`, the even-odd rule should be used to determine "insideness."

 **Type**